Areas of Expertise

 Class Action, Complex Litigation, Qui Tam False Claims Act

-Reuben Guttman is a director at Grant & Eisenhofer, where he heads the firm's Washington, D.C. office.
+Reuben Guttman is a partner at Guttman Buschner in Washington, DC.
+Previously, he was a director at Grant & Eisenhofer, where he headed the firm's Washington, D.C. office.
 His practice involves complex litigation and class actions.
 He has represented clients in claims brought under the Federal False Claims Act, securities laws, the Price Anderson Act, Department of Energy (DOE) statutes and regulations, the Worker Adjustment and Retraining Notification Act (WARN), Racketeer Influenced and Corrupt Organizations Act (RICO) and various employment discrimination, labor, and environmental statutes.
 He has also tried and/or litigated claims involving fraud, breach of fiduciary duty, antitrust, business interference, and other common law torts.

 The International Business Times has called Mr. Guttman “one of the world's most prominent whistleblower attorneys,” and he has been recognized as a 2013 Washingtonian Top Lawyer by Washingtonian Magazine.
 He has served as counsel in some of the largest recoveries under the False Claims Act.
 In 2013, Mr. Guttman was lead counsel in an intervened case by the United States Department of Justice against Pfizer, Inc. involving the kidney-transplant drug Rapamune.
 On July 30, 2013, The U.S. Department of Justice announced that Pfizer had agreed to pay $491 million to settle criminal and civil charges stemming from the illegal marketing of Rapamune by Wyeth Pharmaceuticals, which was acquired by Pfizer in 2009.
 Mr. Guttman represented two whistleblowers--sales representative Marlene Sandler and pharmacist Scott Paris--who brought the initial action in the case, United States ex rel.
 Sandler et al. v.
 Wyeth Pharmaceuticals, Inc. Also in 2013, Mr. Guttman was lead counsel in U.S. ex rel.
 Kurnik v.
 Amgen, Inc. et al., resulting in the recovery of $24.9 million from Amgen.
 That case exposed kickbacks designed to increase sales of the drug Aranesp.